milani/luvem/README.md

 * To drop dependency on Luajit
 * To eliminate luvi dependency so that we can use it inside lua ecosystem easily

-Also I want to use it on OpenWRT/LEDE, it should be usable on other platforms.
+Although I want to use it on OpenWRT/LEDE, it should be usable on other platforms.

 ## Dependencies